konsumer/elemental-device/devices/stompy/README.md

 | 21                   | 13         | SW         |
 | 23                   | 14         | DT         |
 | 29                   | 21         | CLK        |

+I will need to [set these up on pi](https://lektiondestages.art.blog/2020/03/18/use-a-rotary-encoder-and-button-on-raspberry-pi-with-device-overlays/), at OS-level, so we get easy & smooth reading.

 #### audio-device